-We have been appointed for the first time to audit the annual consolidated financial statements of the Group by resolution of General Shareholders' Meeting dated 21 June 2018.
+We have been appointed for the first time to audit the annual separate financial statements of the Bank by resolution of General Services other than audit of the financial statements, which were provided to the Bank in the audited period are listed in in point 8 of the Report on activities.

+Shareholders' Meeting dated 21 June 2018.
 Our period of total uninterrupted engagement is 1 year.

-On behalf of audit firm

-KPMG Audyt Spółka z ograniczoną odpowiedzialnością sp.k.
+On behalf of audit firm KPMG Audyt Spółka z ograniczoną odpowiedzialnością sp.k.
 Registration No. 3546